Complete classification of the Dehn functions of Bestvina-Brady groups: Lower bounds

-\begin{lemma} In every $\mathcal A$-gap (respectively $ \mathcal B $-gap) of $D_n$ there is a combinatorial path, connecting the two opposite boundary components, that does not cross $\mathcal A$-annuli (respectively $ \mathcal{B} $-annuli). \end{lemma}
+\begin{lemma} In every $\mathcal A$-gap (respectively, $ \mathcal B $-gap) of $D_n$, there is a combinatorial path connecting the two opposite boundary components that does not cross any $\mathcal A$-annuli (respectively, $ \mathcal{B} $-annuli). \end{lemma}

-\begin{proof} {\operatorname{Comp}} Let $p$ be a vertex of $D_n$ that is enclosed in an $ \mathcal A $-annulus.
-Consider the set of outermost $ \mathcal A $-annuli that enclose $p$, that is, the ones that are not enclosed by a bigger $ \mathcal A$-annulus.
+\begin{proof} {\operatorname{Comp}} Let $p$ be a vertex in $D_n$ that is enclosed in an $ \mathcal A $-annulus.
+Consider the set of outermost $ \mathcal A $-annuli that enclose $p$, that is, those not enclosed by any larger $ \mathcal A$-annulus.
 Since they pairwise cross, all the corresponding generators must commute, so their associated vertices all belong to the same connected component of $ \Lambda ' $.
 Denote this connected component by $ \Comp(p) $.
-If $p$ and $p'$ are adjacent and each is enclosed by at least one $ \mathcal A $-annulus, then there is an $ \mathcal A $-annulus that encloses both, and therefore $ \Comp(p)=\Comp(p') $.
+If $p$ and $p'$ are adjacent vertices in $D_n$ and each is enclosed by at least one $ \mathcal A $-annulus, then there is an $ \mathcal A $-annulus that encloses both, and therefore $ \Comp(p)=\Comp(p') $.

-We apply \cref{vertical-or-horizontal-line} on the $ \mathcal A $-gap, where the partition of the vertices is given by those that are enclosed by some $ \mathcal A $-annulus, and those that are not.
-By contradiction, if there is no path that connects the boundary components and lies outside every $ \mathcal A $-annulus, then there is a path connecting the $ a_k $-corridor to the $ a_1 $-corridor, such that every vertex of the path lies in at least one $ \mathcal A $-annulus.
-Let $p$ and $q$ denote the endpoints of such a path.
+We now apply \cref{vertical-or-horizontal-line} to the $ \mathcal A $-gap, where the partition of the vertices is given by those enclosed by some $ \mathcal A $-annulus and those that are not.
+Suppose by contradiction that there is no path that connects the boundary components of an $\mathcal{A}$-gap and lies outside every $ \mathcal A $-annulus.
+Then, there is a path $L$ connecting the $ a_k $-corridor to the $ a_1 $-corridor such that every vertex of $L$ lies in at least one $ \mathcal A $-annulus.
+Therefore, repeating the argument in the previous paragraph on the vertices of $L$ gives $ \Comp(p)=\Comp(q) $, where $p$ and $q$ are the endpoints of $L$.

-Since there is a path from $p$ to $q$ such that each vertex is contained by at least one $ \mathcal A $-annulus, by iterating the argument above we get that $ \Comp(p)=\Comp(q) $.